PotHix/pothix.github.com/content/post/stats-jul-2017.md

 they are too small for me.

-I have plans to create a better way to extract data from my Todoist account, but I will need some time to work on in.
+I have plans to create a better way to extract data from my Todoist account, but I will need some time to work on it.

 ### Podcasts